Behavioral Skills Training (BST) in ABA: A Complete Guide

 Benefits of Behavioral Skills Training

 The advantages of BST are clear and measurable.
 You'll see higher success rates with faster skill acquisition for clients.
 Staff competency increases as team members feel better prepared for difficult sessions.
 The skills learned via BST are more likely to generalize, meaning they'll be used outside the clinic setting.
-Perhaps most importantly, BST creates a standardization across your organization—a "clinical language" that everyone understands and speaks fluently.
+Perhaps most importantly, BST creates a standardization across your organization - a "clinical language" that everyone understands and speaks fluently.
+Additionally, platforms like Theralytics can help track progress, monitor performance, and ensure that staff are using BST consistently, resulting in improved treatment outcomes.

 Common Mistakes When Using BST (And How to Avoid Them)